 3.5.1 As well as the development of core skills, there will be a need to educate policy and decision-makers, planners and delivery agents in geospatial data, potentially to the very highest levels of governments and NGOs, to enable them to fully understand the potential of geospatial data in solving key issues.
 This will assist them in formulating questions and also in interpreting the data.
-This familiarity has been enhanced by the use of simple geospatial in consumer applications, but needs to move beyond 'points and colours on a map'.
-These users will need training in and access to simple and intuitive tools that allow them to manipulate the data, rather than working through back office specialists.
+This familiarity has been enhanced by the use of simple geospatial information in consumer applications, but needs to move beyond 'points and colours on a map'.
+These users will need training in and access to simple and intuitive tools that allow them to manipulate the data, rather than working through back-office specialists to obtain their solutions.

-3.6 Investing in Research and Development (R&D)
+3.6 Investing in research and development (R&D)

-- 3.6.1 Investment in Research and Development (R&D), in all sectors, will continue to be vital to both developing the skills required in the coming years, but also in order to ensure the potential benefits of emerging trends are realised. - 3.6.2 Current trends in research reflect many of the identified continuing and future trends for industry, including the more effective and automatic processing of sensor data, the development of location-based applications and the integration of high volumes of unstructured data.
-Investing in early-stage prototyping, testing and evaluating in emerging areas of interest, will mean both that the benefits of such developments will be realised at the earliest opportunity and that such developments will be understood within a wide range of organisations.
+- 3.6.1 Investment in research and development (R&D), in all sectors, will continue to be vital to both developing the skills required in the coming years but also in order to ensure the potential benefits of emerging trends are realised. - 3.6.2 Current trends in research reflect many of the identified continuing and future trends for industry, including the more effective and automatic processing of sensor data, the development of location-based applications and the integration of high volumes of unstructured data.
+Investing in early-stage prototyping, testing and evaluating in emerging areas of interest will mean both that the benefits of such developments will be realised at the earliest opportunity and that such developments will be understood within a wide range of organisations.